 Step 2: Model Approximation

-The input strategy presented in is used for the design of a linear state space model of the characteristics presented in Table C.1.
+The input strategy presented in Table B1 is used for the design of a linear state space model of the characteristics presented in Table C.1.

-Table .1 Characteristics of the SIMO state space model with the feed as disturbance.
+Table B.1 Characteristics of the SIMO state space model with the feed as disturbance.